AMELI: Angular Matrix Elements of Lanthanide Ions: Concluding Remarks

 For amorphous materials, the Judd-Ofelt theory provides a sophisticated yet convenient framework by utilizing effective spherical site symmetry to reduce the required radial integrals to three parameters: $\Omega_2$, $\Omega_4$, and $\Omega_6$.
 These are used in conjunction with the reduced even-rank matrix elements of the unit tensor operators $\tensor{U}{k}$ provided by \ameli.

 Unlike the complex nonlinear energy-level fit, determining the radial integrals of the electric dipole operator requires only a basic linear optimization step~\cite{Caspary.2002}.
-This involves the inversion of a small matrix based on measured transition strengths in intermediate coupling and the constant angular matrix elements in $LS$-coupling.
+This involves the computation of the pseudo-inverse of a low-dimensional matrix based on measured transition strengths in intermediate coupling and the constant angular matrix elements in $LS$-coupling.

-The dipole radial integrals are typically used in basic expressions~\cite{Reisfeld.1975,Walsh.2006} to determine the absorption strength and emission branching ratio for any pair of states and the radiative life time of any state in intermediate coupling.
+The dipole parameters are typically used in basic expressions~\cite{Reisfeld.1975,Walsh.2006} to determine the absorption strength and emission branching ratio for any pair of states and the radiative lifetime of any state in intermediate coupling.
+Examples are given in Section~\ref{sec.examples}.

-In summary, the \ameli\ package offers significant advantages even if one chooses to forgo the complexities of a full energy-level fit.
-By providing independence from limited, host-specific lists of published matrix elements, the set of \ameli\ matrices allows researchers to determine the radiative properties of any electronic transition of a lanthanide ion based on a chosen set of radial integrals.
+In summary, the \ameli\ repository offers significant advantages even if one chooses to forgo the complexities of a full energy-level fit.
+By providing independence from limited, host-specific lists of published matrix elements, the \ameli\ repository allows researchers to robustly determine the radiative properties of any electronic transition of a lanthanide ion based purely on a chosen set of radial integrals.